Jennifer Lambert

 The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum join in paying tribute to the generations of Asian and Pacific Islanders who have enriched America’s history and are instrumental in its future success.
 Check out this teacher resource page.

 It’s a great month to focus our studies, our reading and watching materials on Asians and Pacific Islanders.
+But we shouldn’t just limit our learning about other cultures to one month out of the year!

 Often in our curriculum, the white narrative dominates and I must be diligent to seek out sources and materials to honor all cultures and peoples.

 I try really hard to teach my white children about other cultures, about immigrants, and the experiences of people not like us.
 Sometimes, it’s uncomfortable and that’s where the learning happens.
+I love learning along with my kids!

 I update our studies every history cycle, adding more inclusive material to our lists each time.
 Lots of book lists and more here: